 At Salesforce, nothing is more important than the trust of our customers.
 Trust requires security.
-To distribute a solution on AppExchange, it must pass our comprehensive security review.
+To distribute a managed package, Salesforce Platform API solution, or Marketing Cloud API solution on AppExchange, it must pass our security review.
 Learn how to prepare for and pass the security review.